Key Example: The 30-Year Diversity Paradox

 How It Works

-We construct structured simulation models based on:
+We build structured simulation models using:

 - Current workforce composition